Elazar Fleckeles: Intellectual and Religious Positions

-In a fashion similar to that of his mentor Landau, Fleckeles viewed the threat that Sabbatianism posed to tradition, in particular to the centrality of Talmud and its study, as emanating from excesses of mysticism.
+In a fashion similar to that of his mentor Landau, Fleckeles viewed the threat that Sabbatianism posed to tradition, in particular to the centrality of Talmud and its study, as emanating from excesses of mysticism and the public pursuit of Kabbalah by the unlearned.
 Hence even legitimate Kabbalah and its derived practices, such as prefacing mystical intentional formulae to the recitation of blessings, should, he believed, play no public role.
-Rather, as in days of yore, such practices should become esoteric observances restricted to a learned elite.
+Rather, as in days of yore, such practices should become esoteric observances restricted to a learned elite and remain secondary to Talmudic study.
 Fleckeles states unequivocally that if one would claim to be the Messiah because of his broad knowledge of the Kabbalah, he would not be believed if his knowledge of the Talmud was deficient.